 Don’t let a little snow keep you from taking to the trails.
-Snowshoeing is a great way to enjoy the splendor of winter at Ferrettie/Baugo Creek County Park, where you can rent some shoes and get on your way for $3 per person plus a gate fee to enter the park.
+Snowshoeing is a great way to enjoy the splendor of winter at St. Patrick’s County Park, where you can rent shoes for $3 per person plus a gate fee to enter the park.

 Cross Country Skiing

-You can also find cross country skiing at Potato Creek State Park, although there is no equipment rental.
-There are more than eight miles of trails for skiers when there’s snow on the ground.
+Although there is no equipment rental at Potato Creek State Park, more than eight miles of trails are available to skiers when there’s snow on the ground.